How to Make A WordPress Site Mobile Responsive

 WordPress has offered featured responsive images by default since version 4.4.
-However, especially for sites using the older code, there’s a simple snippet you can add to your stylesheet to ensure images never look too large on small devices:
+However, especially for sites using the older code, there’s a simple snippet you can add to your stylesheet to ensure that images never look too large on small devices:

-While there are many ways to ensure optimal responsive image performance, this snippet ensures all of your images are responsive as a baseline.
+While there are many ways to ensure optimal responsive image performance, this snippet ensures that all of your images are responsive as a baseline.

 Finally, most images are suitable for inclusion on a responsive site, although scalability should be a factor.
 For example, if you include an image with a lot of text, it may not be easy to read on mobile devices.
-In this case, you may be better off choosing a different image or providing a way for the text to be read independently of the image.
+In this case, you may be better off choosing a different image, or providing a way for the text to be read independently of the image.

 - Make one menu that works at all sizes.

 - Create two menus: one for large screens and one for small screen experiences.
 Only one will display at a time, depending on the screen size being used.

 The one-size-fits-all approach works best for smaller menus, as optimizing CSS for mobile readability requires only some simple tweaking.
 In that situation, the menu is always visible to the user regardless of the device’s size.